 - Does not work with any discs other than those included

 - Some parts are very small

 Suitable for use as a night light and a projector, this model comes with a shade that easily slips on and off.
-Kids can use it without the shade when they need a night light and add the shade to view all the stars and planets in the sky.
+Kids can use it without the shade when they need a night light lamp and add the shade to view all the stars and planets in the sky.
 It has three films that you can use with the shade to see more stars or a full universe.
 Another film wishes a special someone a happy birthday.
-This projector will run off AA batteries or a USB cord and offers six lighting choices.
+This projector will run off AA batteries or a USB cable and offers six lighting choices.
 You only need to press a button on the base twice to move to a new lighting effect.
 The projector offers both still and rotating displays too.